The coast offers more great outdoor places than we could ever list, but here is a tour of some of our favorite Oregon Coast parks and nature reserves.

 Oregon’s northernmost state park, located on Clatsop Spit near Warrenton, is the largest on the coast and, at more than 4,000 acres, the fourth largest in the state.
 Originally a military installation built to defend the mouth of the Columbia River during the Civil War, the fort was in service for 84 years.
 Its most iconic features include the 1906 wreck of the Peter Iredale, accessible at low tide, and the earthworks and concrete gun batteries that once housed US soldiers.
 The military museum is open year around, and in the summer, you can tour the underground Battery Mishler (a WWII command center) or see the fortification grounds from the vantage point of a period military transport truck.
 There’s lots of beautiful nature too.

-Fort Stevens offers nine miles of bike trails, six miles of hiking trails, and 512 campsites (including yurts and a hiker/biker camp).
+Fort Stevens offers nine miles of bike trails, six miles of hiking trails, and more than 500 campsites (including yurts and a hiker/biker camp).
 You can put your boat in or take a swim at one of two beaches on Coffenbury Lake, and there are two additional lakes for fishing and canoeing.
 Fort Stevens requires a day use entry fee of $5 or a valid Oregon State Parks Pass. ■